matrix-org/matrix-spec-proposals/proposals/3765-rich-room-topics.md

 ## Unstable prefix

-While this MSC is not considered stable, implementations should apply the behaviours of this MSC on top of room version 9 as org.matrix.msc3765.

--   `m.topic` should be referred to as `org.matrix.msc3765.topic` until
+While this MSC is not considered stable, `m.topic` should be referred to as `org.matrix.msc3765.topic`.
-    this MSC lands

 ## Dependencies